ScalaConsultants/reactive-slick/blogpost.md

 date: 2015-06-25 10:00:00
 layout: post
 slug: slick-3-overview
+title: A Quick Overview of Slick 3.0
-title: At ScalaC we've recently started adopting Slick 3.0.
+summary: At ScalaC we've recently started adopting Slick 3.0.
 If you haven't tried it yet, hopefully these notes will make the process go smoother
 author: Radek Tkaczyk
 feed_group: scala
 tags: